The Elephant in the Brain: Art

-The authors point out that how much we value art largely depends on extrinsic features of the art such as whether or not it is original and whether it is hand-made or machine-manufactured.
-This does not make sense if one claims that one cares about art for its direct effects.
+The authors point out that how much we value art largely depends on extrinsic features of the art, such as whether or not it is original and whether it is hand-made or machine-manufactured.
+This does not make sense if one claims that one cares about art for its intrinsic content.
 Art is better thought of as a way for people to show off their erudition and discernment as well as to associate themselves with artists.

 Charity

 The authors point out that, while most people claim and feel that they give money to charity because they wish to help a cause, very few people bother to check the cost-effectiveness of the charities which they donate to.
 The authors argue that this behaviour cannot be explained by the desire to help the cause, but can be explained if donations to charity are viewed as a way of signalling wealth, generosity and compassion.